tomowen02/Sudoku-game-and-solver/README.md

 Possible future TODOs:
 - Add difficulties.
 This is easy to do as there is a constant for the number of missing values.
+- Add a lives system.
+- Add the ability to 'pencil in' a value